gnikkels/ccc/README.md

 # CCC aka Cappie in Commie County aka Chaos in Communist City

+## Rules

+### Everyone

+- Don't break or place blocks (except for Shulker Boxes)
+- Don't leave the map
+- Don't look in other players' Shulker Boxes
+- You are allowed to loot graves
+- Basic TTT rules

+### Spectator

+- Announce when your invisibility has ran out
+- Don't block arrows or melee attacks intentionally

 ## Prerequisites

 - Store all items in one of the SSNIDS or SSTIDS